 The Town In The 1960s

 YouTube channel fyldevideo uploaded an amateur cine film from 1969.
-It shows the St George’s Shopping Centre in Preston just three years after its construction.
+It shows the St George’s Shopping Centre just three years after its construction.
 Also shown is Preston Market, the Salvation Army Building and the Bus Station, which was nearing completion.

 A Glimpse Of The 1970s